florisweb/ElektroLumen/home/README.md

 - Device State:    /

 ### Linked Variables
-- 'STATE' + index: Returns the value on that index of the devices state NI - 'ROWS_GETPROP' + index: Returns an array of all the index-th properties of all the rows NI - 'ROWS_LATEST': Returns the latest row
+NI - '[STATE' + index + ']': Returns the value on that index of the devices state NI - '[ROWS_GETPROP' + index + ']': Returns an array of all the index-th properties of all the rows NI - '[ROWS_LATEST]': Returns the latest row